contao/docs-archive/api/hooks/generateBreadcrumb.md

 # generateBreadcrumb

-The `generateBreadcrumb` hook is used to manipulate the breadcrumb navigation (from breadcrumb frontend module).
+The `generateBreadcrumb` hook is used to manipulate the breadcrumb navigation (from breadcrumb front end module).

 ## Parameters

 1. *array* `$arrItems`

     The breadcrumb navigation items.

 2. *object* `$objModule`

-	The frontend module (ModuleBreadcrumb) instance.
+    The front end module (ModuleBreadcrumb) instance.

 ## Return Values

 Modify the list of breadcrumb items and return the items array.

 ## Example

 ```php
 <?php